3cqs-coder/SymBot/docs/README.md

 1. Open a command line terminal
 2. Change directory to where SymBot files are located
 3. Open the **app.json** configuration file and set `mongo_db_url` to `mongodb://symbot:symbot123@database/symbot`
-4. Make any additional changes to the app and bot configuration files as necessary (see below)
+4. Make any additional changes to the app and bot configuration files as necessary (see [Configuration](#configuration))
 5. Change directory to `docker` in the same location where SymBot files are located
 6. Type: `docker-compose -p symbot up -d --build`
 7. Wait for Docker to build everything and all containers to start